Phasa Lu

-Phasa Lu (Thai: ภาษาลู; literally “Lu language”) is a playful coded form of Thai used mainly within Thailand’s LGBTQ+ community, especially among kathoey (transgender women and effeminate gay men).
+Phasa Lu (ภาษาลู; /th/; lit.
+'Lu language') is a type of argot in the Thai language, used mainly within the LGBTQ+ community in Thailand, especially among kathoey (transgender women and effeminate gay men).
 It combines humor, creativity, and secrecy, allowing speakers to communicate with intimacy and wit while expressing a shared identity.
 Over time, Phasa Lu has become both a linguistic marker of queer self-expression and a visible part of Thai popular culture.
-It gained wider recognition through popular media, notably the song Phak Kon by rapper MILLI.

 Origins

 The origin of Phasa Lu is not clearly documented.
 It likely developed among queer and kathoey groups as a way to speak freely without being easily understood by outsiders.
-Some accounts trace its use to kathoey cafés and entertainment venues in Bangkok during the late 1990s, where playful language and camp humor were part of the performance scene.
+Some accounts trace its use at kathoey cafés and entertainment venues in Bangkok during the late 1990s, where playful language and camp humor were part of the performance scene.

-A 2021 thesis by Poonyaporn Roopkean, Laphulasusulae: Phasa Lu and the Construction of Kathoey Identity (Silpakorn University), found that most users learned the language during their teenage years and used it to express both individuality and belonging.

-Since the mid-2000s, Phasa Lu has appeared in television programs, viral videos, and popular music, particularly in Phak Kon by MILLI, which introduced several expressions to younger audiences.
+A 2021 thesis by Poonyaporn Roopkean (Silpakorn University), Laphulasusulae: Phasa Lu and the Construction of Kathoey Identity, found that most users learned the language during their teenage years and used it to express both individuality and belonging.
+Since the mid-2000s, Phasa Lu has appeared in television programs, viral videos, and popular music, particularly in "Phak Kon" by Milli, which introduced several expressions to younger audiences.

-Structure and usage
+Word formation

-Phasa Lu does not follow strict grammatical rules.
+Phasa Lu does not follow strict rules.
 Instead, it relies on sound alteration and creative wordplay.
-Speakers usually insert the syllable “lu” (or sometimes “su”) into words and rearrange them so that their meaning is disguised.
-While there is no fixed system, some common patterns can be observed:
+While there is no fixed system, some common patterns can be observed.